-A. Dear Mitchell, Restless leg syndrome affects about 10 percent of the population.
-Because there can be many causes or contributing factors to restless leg syndrome, I encourage you to discuss further with your healthcare practitioner.
-With that being said, I think there are some natural options that can help.
+A. Dear Cole, I strongly encourage you to discuss any supplementation with your healthcare practitioner.
+With that being said, I believe there are some natural ingredients that could be very beneficial.

 Terry . . .
 Naturally